MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-data-gateways.md

 ### Document gateway and connections

-When you've set up your gateway cluster, you should document it.
-Documenting your gateways is important so that they're easy for content creators to find, and easy for gateway administrators to maintain.
+After you've set up your gateway cluster, you should document it.
+You should document your gateways so that they're easy for content creators to find, and easy for gateway administrators to maintain.
 Consider storing gateway documentation in an accessible location, like your [centralized portal](powerbi-adoption-roadmap-mentoring-and-user-enablement.md#centralized-portal) of the relevant [community of practice](powerbi-adoption-roadmap-community-of-practice.md).

 Consider documenting the following information.